code11/engine/docs/docs/introduction.md

 ### What is the Code<sup>11</sup> Engine?

-The Engine is a metaframework for building applications with browser and Node implementations.
+Engine is a meta-framework for creating web applications.

 The Engine keenly focuses on developer productivity.
 It allows creating robust web applications with unprecedented simplicity.

 ### Goals